Meghan Markle Talks ‘Surreal’ Royal Wedding Preparation

-Meghan Markle Talks ‘Surreal’ Day Queen Elizabeth Helped Her Pick Out Her Royal Wedding Tiara
+Meghan Markle Talks ‘Surreal’ Day When Queen Elizabeth Helped Her Pick Out Her Royal Wedding Tiara

 Didn’t manage to snag an invite to Prince Harry and Meghan Markle’s royal wedding this past May?
 There’s still a chance to relive the wedding magic, complete with commentary from the Duke and Duchess of Sussex themselves!